Ghosts of the London Tombs

 Regarded by many as an extremely haunted location, the London Tombs certainly has its fair share of paranormal goings-on.
-Once the day has ended and the staff have left, the real ghosts come out, walking the corridors and the rooms.
+Once the day has ended and the staff have left, the real ghosts walk the empty corridors and rooms.

-Groups on an investigation have witnessed a lady who they believed to be an actor staying behind after her shift.
-However, upon investigation, there was no woman working that day.
-The lady is known as Emily to the staff and has been witnessed a number of times.
+Groups on paranormal investigations have witnessed a lady they believed to be an actor staying behind after her shift.
+However, upon investigation, no woman was working that day.
+The lady is known as Emily to the staff and has been witnessed several times.

-People have been known to run out of the location due to sheer terror.
-The reports in addition to the very disturbing atmosphere at this location make it one not for the faint of heart.
+In addition to the disturbing atmosphere at this location, the reports make it one not for the faint of heart.